Art and craft trades Art and craft work go hand in hand in the Grand Duchy

 The first edition of De Mains de Maîtres was held in December 2016.
 The first exhibition was a great success, and in May 2017 Her Royal Highness Princess Stéphanie of Luxembourg, the Chamber of Trades, the BCEE national savings bank, and Mr Roland Kuhn created a not-for-profit association to promote the art and craft trades, with a view to organising further editions of the biennial event.

-The third edition of the biennial takes place from 20 to 28 November 2021 both at 19 Liberté in Luxembourg City and at the residence of the Ambassadress of the Grand Duchy in France in Paris.
+The third edition of the biennial event was held in November 2021 at 19 Liberté and simultaneously at the residency of the Ambassador of the Grand Duchy of Luxembourg in Paris, France.

 A themed biennial event, well-known internationally, offering prizes